abdfahmi07/covid-api-express-js/README.md

 # covid-api-express-js

-Restfull api for covid use stack express js, sequelize and mysql
+Restfull api for covid use stack express js and mongodb